stephenkocsis14/LFOmics/README.md

 - **Model Training Loss**: An image showing the training loss curve of the autoencoder, which indicates how well the model performed during training.

-- **Top Enrichment Scores**: A bar plot visualizing the top enriched pathways based on their enrichment scores.
+- **Top 10 Enrichment Scores**: A bar plot visualizing the top enriched pathways based on their enrichment scores.

-- **P-value Distribution**: A histogram displaying the distribution of p-values across the enriched pathways, helping to assess the statistical significance of the results.

 Each of these outputs is designed to provide you with a comprehensive view of the data analysis process, from the extraction of key features to the identification of significant biological pathways.